Double Glazing Cost

 Double Glazed Window

-The average price varies depending on location, current window type, the amount of windows, quality of glass, amount of openings, type of window locks, and any scaffolding costs involved.
+The average double glazing cost varies depending on location, current window type, the amount of windows, quality of glass, amount of openings, type of window locks, and any scaffolding costs involved.

-Below are some estimated costs of installing double glazed windows:
+Below are some estimated costs of installing double glazing windows:

 Number of Windows Avg.
 Cost Duration